 As we grow older, we may face ongoing health challenges that involve long-term care.
 Continuing health care comes at a high price.
 For example, home health care averages $164 per day, and nursing home costs average $290 per day.
 Unfortunately, this type of treatment isn't likely to be covered by Medicare.

-If you don't have a long-term care insurance policy in place, now is the time to select one.
-Your 50s is the ideal time to enroll, as premiums will be lower.
+If you don't have a long-term care insurance policy in place, consider selecting one soon.
+Your 50s are the ideal time to enroll, as premiums will be lower.

 Take Care of Your Will and Estate Planning